Healthy living Hot weather: risks and preventive measures

 • Heatwaves can cause health problems.
 In extreme cases they can lead to heat collapse, heat exhaustion and heatstroke.

-• Hot weather can make existing conditions worse and cause problems with the cardiovascular or respiratory system.
+• Hot weather can make existing health conditions worse and cause problems with the cardiovascular or respiratory system.

 • Older people, children and people with chronic conditions are particularly affected by high temperatures.
 But hot weather can also cause discomfort and health problems in healthy adults.